ArkanKovanAbdullah/Arkan-Kovan-Abdullah.github.io/README.md

 > Description the project.

-> This branch (Cocat-validation) I did it by contributing with my coding partner we did in this branch the followings 👌 :
+This prject was created based on a template shared with microverse.I did this branch with my coding partner we have implemented the following features:

--  When the user inputs his/her email in capitol letters and the website prevents them from submitting form, and shows an error.
+* When the user clicks (or taps) the hamburger button, the * mobile menu appears.
+* When the user clicks (or taps) the close (X) button, the mobile menu disappears.
+* When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.
+* When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.

 ## Built With